bakercp/ofxTwitter/README.md

 Setting Up OF App Data
 ----------------------

-An OF app using ofxTwitterTools requires a set of files in it's `bin/data` folder:
+An OF app using ofxTwitter requires a set of files in it's `bin/data` folder:

 * **credentials.json**: your Twitter app's consumer & access token information
 * **ssl/cacert.pem**: a collection of trusted root certification authorities, needed for the SSL communication for the Twitter API